5 myths about hiring an OCIO: setting the misconceptions straight

 An OCIO model will be more costly than simply using a consultant and my committee selecting managers.

-Most institutional investors are charged individual fees for each underlying manager/fund, consulting fees, trust and custody and ad hoc fees like asset allocation studies and potentially travel expenses.
+Many charitable endowments are charged individual fees for each underlying manager/fund, consulting fees, trust and custody fees and potentially ad hoc fees for elements such as asset allocation studies and travel expenses.
+In fact, our recent research study into investment fees found that the charitable sector could potentially save between £250 million and £288 million in investment fees by using the OCIO model.

 With an OCIO provider, all manager and fund-level fees are typically rolled up and included with the underlying management fee that SEI has already negotiated.
-Because of SEI’s tremendous buying power, we are often able to offer lower underlying manager fees within our program and after including the fee for SEI the vast majority of our clients save money versus their previous model.
+Because of our buying power, we are often able to offer lower underlying manager fees within our solution, meaning that when we include our OCIO fee, our model remains very competitive.

-In addition to leveraging of economies of scale, SEI’s OCIO program includes ongoing strategic advice, financial modeling and risk management.
+In addition to leveraging of economies of scale, our OCIO solution for charities includes ongoing strategic advice, financial modeling and risk management.

 Selecting investment managers is my job, and outsourcing will make my role unclear.

 In fact, it’s just the opposite.
-Yes, the OCIO will manage the day-to-day operations of your portfolio.
-But that only means that you will be able to focus on making the strategic decisions and plan for the future of the organization.
+Yes, the OCIO will manage the day-to-day operations of your portfolio, freeing up time and resource for you to focus on making the important strategic decisions for the future of the charitable mission.
 As many investment committee members have found, when time was spent researching and vetting managers, there is little time for critical asset allocation decisions, long-term planning and overall strategy.
 Focusing on the overall picture without being clouded by the daily tasks can help you better meet the long-term goals.

 Additionally, with the education you receive from an OCIO like SEI, you are more aware of industry developments, portfolio changes and economic trends.
 That helps you be more effective in your role and better prepared to make important calls on behalf of the portfolio.

-As popularity (and myths) of OCIO increases, we are here to help.
-With 25+ years of experience, we welcome to opportunity to share more on the OCIO model and how we can help your organization.
+As the popularity of OCIO (and the myths surrounding it) increases, we are here to help.
+With over 25 years of experience, we welcome to opportunity to share more on the OCIO model and how we can help your charity.